Biraos Militia Powderkeg In North Central African Republic - UrduPoint

 Birao is a hotbed of rebellion that has escaped state control for decades.
 Since 2014, the FPRC, one of the country's main rebel movements, has controlled the region and the lucrative tax of goods from neighbouring Sudan.

-Its military leader, Aboulaye Hissene and several of his officers belong to the Runga ethnic group, a minority in Birao but well established in the local economy.
+Its military leader, Abdoulaye Hissene and several of his officers belong to the Runga ethnic group, a minority in Birao but well established in the local economy.

 That is enough to stir up old tensions with the Kara ethnic group, about 40 percent of the population of Birao.
 They also make up the vast majority of members in a rival militia, the Movement of Central African Liberators for Justice or MCLJ.

-- Ethnic tensions - In late August, the son of the ethnic Kara leader in Birao was murdered by a FRPC militiaman, sparking new fighting.
+- Ethnic tensions - In late August, the son of the mayor-sultan of Birao, a Kara, was murdered by a FRPC militiaman, sparking new fighting.
 After an initial clash in September 1, the more powerful FPRC was defeated and driven from the town two weeks later by the MCLJ and armed Kara civilians.

 In the chaos, wealthy homes in the Runga district were looted and burned, and Birao's elders are now refugees.